Sermon: How to Invest in God’s Program

 In this week’s lessons, we learn about the principle of giving, and the blessings that come from the Lord upon both the giver and the recipient.

-Theme: Spiritual Giving
+Theme: Sacrificial Giving

 Now there is one more point about how we are to give away our money that is not stated explicitly in Christ’s teaching in the Sermon on the Mount and yet is involved, precisely because it is Christ’s teaching and flows from His character.
 It is the principle of sacrificial giving.
 The Bible points to it in Christ’s case when it says, “For ye know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, that ye through his poverty might be rich… Therefore [and again Paul is referring to the offering for the Jerusalem saints] perform the doing of it, that as there was a readiness to will, so there may be a performance also out of that which ye have” (2 Cor.
 8:9, 11).

 Have you ever been led of the Lord to give sacrificially, perhaps even of that which you do not yet have?
 Let me tell you how Dr. Oswald J. Smith, pastor of the well-known People’s Church in Toronto, Canada, first learned to give sacrificially.
 He was sitting on the platform of the People’s Church for the first time, the first week he had commenced his ministry there, at the time of year they were holding their Annual Missionary Convention.
 He was unaware of their normal procedure, and he was somewhat surprised to see the ushers going up and down the aisles handing out envelopes.
 Surprise turned to amazement, and amazement to horror, when one of the ushers had the “audacity,” as he said, to walk up the aisle and hand him an envelope.
 He read on it, “In dependence upon God I will endeavor to give toward the missionary work of the Church $____ during the coming year.”